harshilp156/AWS-CICD-Pipeline-Implementation-/README.md

 ## Code Pipeline

-Now for continuous integration and continuous delivery for our application we need to create a code pipeline.
+AWS CodePipeline, a CI/CD service, is utilized for continuous integration and continuous delivery.

-AWS CodePipeline is a continuous integration and continuous delivery (CI/CD) service provided by Amazon Web Services (AWS).
-Its primary purpose is to automate and streamline the process of releasing software changes.
-CodePipeline facilitates the delivery of code changes from source code repositories through various stages, such as build, test, and deployment, ultimately enabling a more efficient and reliable software release process.

-We need a service role for code pipeline to provide access of other Services.
+A service role for CodePipeline is required for accessing other services.

-Source provider : AWS Codecommit
+Source Provider: AWS CodeCommit.

+Build Provider: AWS CodeBuild.

+Deploy Provider: AWS CodeDeploy.

-Code pipeline will continuously monitor for code change and release the changes after every commit to the main branch.
+The Code Pipeline is set to monitor code changes and release them after every commit to the main branch.

-Build Provider : AWS Code Build

-Deploy Provider : AWS Code Deploy

-After the creation of the code pipeline it will automaticlly start the process of source -> Build -> Deploy.

 ##Before the code changes